hagleitn/nun-radio/README.md

 So if I is your input vector (by default (rudder, elevator, throttle, aileron)) and A a 2 x 4 matrix: A*I will be what's sent to the model.

-###### Example: "elevon mixing"
+##### Example: "elevon mixing"

-Let's say you have a 2 channel model with elevon.
+Let's say you have a 2 channel model with elevons.
 You've configured 4 inputs and 2 channels.
 The matrix you want to use is this:

     ((0 1 0  1)
      (0 1 0 -1))